apecloud/kubeblocks-addons/examples/postgresql/README.md

 kubectl apply -f examples/postgresql/switchover-specified-instance.yaml
 ```

-You may need to update the `opsrequest.spec.switchover.instanceName` field to your desired `secondary` instance name.
+You may need to update the `opsrequest.spec.switchover.instanceName` field to your desired instance name.

 Once this `opsrequest` is completed, you can check the status of the switchover operation and the roles of the pods to verify the switchover operation.